Thylane Blondeau: Modeling

 In 2015, she signed with IMG Models.
 She walked the runway for Dolce & Gabbana.

+In 2016 Blondeau posed for Flaunt Magazine with her longtime photographer Dani Brubaker.

 In 2017, she became a brand ambassador for L'Oreal Paris.
 She starred alongside Zendaya, Lucky Blue Smith and Presley Gerber in the Dolce & Gabbana millennial-themed spring/summer 2017 campaign.

 In 2018, she founded her own clothing brand, Heaven May.

 In December 2018, Thylane placed first in the annual "Independent Critics List of the 100 Most Beautiful Faces of 2018".
 It was her fifth consecutive appearance on the prestigious global list, having been 84th in 2014, 28th in 2015, fifth in 2016, second in 2017, and fourth in 2019.

-She is considered one of the shortest models, with a height of 5'6".

 Acting

 Blondeau made her acting debut playing the role of Gabriele in the film Belle & Sebastian: The Adventure Continues (2015).

 Personal life

 In October 2021, Blondeau underwent successful surgery for removal of painful ovarian cysts.